-Online travel agencies can be good for booking deals when planning for vacation, however in a pandemic, it is not the wisest decision.
+Online travel agencies can be good for booking deals when planning for a vacation, however, in a pandemic, it is not the wisest decision.
 When booking with online travel agencies, you are not dealing with real humans.
 Not dealing with real humans means that when the time comes to reschedule your booking dates, it can be hard to get in touch with an agent.
 This can keep you from getting your money back.

 Tip 3: Book with Travel Suppliers

 Booking with reputable travel suppliers is very important for navigating uncertain times.
-These travel suppliers include, hotels, airlines, transfer companies, etc. Make sure to pay attention to their cancellation and postponement policies.
+These travel suppliers include hotels, airlines, transfer companies, etc. Make sure to pay attention to their cancellation and postponement policies.
 Reputable travel suppliers can be extremely helpful and flexible during the Covid-19 pandemic.